josephine-c/Rails_Assessment/README.md

-**9. Explain the different high-level components (abstractions) in your App.**
+**9. Explain the different high-level components (abstractions) in your App.** how the app works in steps information you're entering into the models

+making a listing

+making payment

+what you do with the infromation you get from that and do you update a table

 **10. Detail any third party services that your App will use.**
 Stripe - Its software allows individuals and businesses to make and receive payments over the Internet.
 Stripe provides the technical, fraud prevention, and banking infrastructure required to operate online payment systems.
 Wikipedia